Seder Meals Are Not Catholic Practice

-The practice of Seder, then, is according to the Old Law and consisted of an animal sacrifice to God.
+The practice of Seder, then, is according to the Old Law and consists of an animal sacrifice to God.
 Accordingly, Jesus and His family celebrated Seder during Passover.
-Since he was a Jew and had not yet been made a HUMAN sacrifice Himself, this made perfect sense.
+Since He was a Jew and had not yet been made a HUMAN sacrifice Himself, this made perfect sense.
 There was no Savior Who died on the Cross yet.

 Passover Is Jewish Tradition, Not Christian Tradition

 Therefore, the Old Law was fulfilled and the New Covenant was initiated.
 With His words, “Do this in Commemoration of Me“, He instituted the Eucharist and instructed us in future worship.
 Going back in time and celebrating what people did before the fulfillment of the law, means denying (in action) that we have a Savior Who completed the Law.
 Having a Seder meal may run the risk of reducing this Jewish practice to a mere novelty.

 Now that Jesus has completed what the Jewish people began, we celebrate His completed law as Catholic Christians.
 This is because, at the Crucifixion, He fulfilled the Old Law by offering Himself as the Lamb of God – the Holy Sacrifice.
 He is now the Sacrifice that fulfills the Old Law.
 The Old Law which was a foreshadowing of Who was to come as the ultimate Sacrifice for our sins.

 These thoughts are directed toward Christians who are confused about Seder.
 People of the Jewish faith will, obviously, have a differing viewpoint.
 Those whose families comprise both Jews and Christians should probably discuss their concerns with a good priest.